Allen helps lead Grizzlies past short-handed 76ers

 Embiid returned from a 10-game absence due to a bone bruise in his left knee in Saturday night’s 122-113 victory over the Minnesota Timberwolves, but he didn’t play in the second game of a back-to-back in order to recover from that outing.

-“Any player who has been out three weeks and then plays in a game, you probably don’t play him in a (back-to-back), it’s just smart,” Philadelphia coach Doc Rivers said.
+“Any player who has been out three weeks and then plays in a game, you probably don’t play him in a (back-to-back), it’s just smart,” Rivers said.
 “This one was pretty simple.
 This wasn’t a hard decision for any of us.”

 Embiid had 24 points and eight rebounds against the Timberwolves.
 He is averaging 29.8 points and 11.3 rebounds in 32 games this season.